 Beginners should choose a smooth gua sha tool with comfortable edges, simple curves, and easy cleaning.
 Stone, stainless steel, and other materials can all work, but technique and pressure matter more than the tool itself.

 The best gua sha tool for beginners is not always the prettiest one on social media — it is the one you can hold comfortably, clean easily, and use gently.
+With so many shapes, stones, and price tags out there, it is easy to overthink the choice.
+This guide cuts through it with a simple checklist and answers to the questions beginners actually ask, so you can pick a tool you will genuinely reach for.

 Before you begin